The Style of Peaky Blinders

 Who would have imagined that a BBC period drama set in 1920s Birmingham about a family of illegal bookmakers would spark a new trend in men’s fashion?
 But that is precisely what we are seeing, with the show’s distinct styling inspiring men’s fashion to a similar degree as that seen recently with the ‘Mad Men’ look.

 Whereas women’s fashion takes a direct path from the catwalk, men’s fashion is much slower to react to designer led trends.
-TV shows such as Mad Men, Broadwalk Empire and now Peaky Blinders have all influenced the growing trend for men to dress that little bit smarter, reinforcing the same movement that has been championed in recent seasons at Pitti Uomo, London Collections: Men and Paris Fashion Week.
+TV shows such as Mad Men, Broadwalk Empire and now Peaky Blinders have all influenced the growing trend for men to dress that little bit smarter, reinforcing the same movement that has been championed in recent seasons at Pitti Uomo, London, Milan and Paris Fashion Weeks.

 There are six distinct parts that make up the Peaky Blinders look, some of which have already turned mainstream.